-The aim of this article is to critically analyse the ingredients that constitute generaloffer under contract law.
+The aim of this article is to critically analyse the ingredients that constitute a general offer under contract law.
 The paper further evaluates the loopholes and uncertainties in the law regarding advertising and marketing.
-Practice of puffery has been lime-lighted in the paper including “bait and switch” advertisement tactics.
+The practice of puffery has been lime-lighted in the paper including “bait and switch” advertisement tactics.

 Offer and General Offer : It’s Scope

-The above definition concludes that for a formation of contract, ingredients relating to proposal should be strictly of legal nature, with a requirement of consideration from the offeree and must be certain in nature.
-Further, willingness to make proposal should be signified or communicated properly.
+The above definition concludes that for the formation of a contract, ingredients relating to the proposal should be strict of legal nature, with a requirement of consideration from the offeree and must be certain in nature.
+Further, the willingness to make proposal should be signified or communicated properly.

 In the case of CWT V. Abdul Hussain Mulla Muhammad Ali[iii], Supreme Court concluded that in addition to the existence of an agreement and the presence of consideration there is also a third contractual element which is a must to create legal relations i.e., intention.